 She is a regular host for The Moth StorySlams & GrandSlams, her own Moth mainstage story, "Light & Hope", sharing her post partem experience after her oldest child garnered 15 million views.
 She is thrilled to have the story included in The MOTH's 2nd book "All These Wonders" and possibly just as thrilled to have had it re-posted by SULU! (aka George Takei) #ogtrekkie

 Bethany is a fierce advocate for her daughter who was born with down syndrome.
 She's completed leadership and advocacy trainings through Mass Families Organizing for Change; Interaction Institute for Social Change; Federation for Children with Special Needs Parent Consultant Institute, which also honored her with the 2017 Patricia Blake Parent Advocacy Award, given to an individual who exemplifies the belief in the potential of all children with disabilities to achieve.
 She delivers keynotes emphasizing the importance of storytelling in family engagement and advocacy at conferences across the country.
 She really enjoys emceeing for Best Buddies International gala and other prestigious fundraising events, where she merrily coerces the rich to give their money to much deserving socially conscious organizations and non-profits.

-She manages to do these things while keeping her kids and husband alive, and not very unhappy.
+She manages to do these things while somehow keeping her kids and husband alive, and not very unhappy.
 She also bakes pretty good.